The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 I say this as someone who has stepped away from the church in recent years, but who was raised Catholic.

-If your politics requires you to forget the humanity of others, then you have abandoned the core message you claim to defend.
+If your politics require you to forget the humanity of others, then you have abandoned the core message you claim to defend.

 “A wall of separation between Church & State.”

-One of my favorite movies is National Treasure, yes, the Nicolas Cage movie, where the Declaration of Independence is read aloud says:
+One of my favorite movies is National Treasure, yes, the Nicolas Cage movie, where the Declaration of Independence is read aloud:

 I Refuse to Look Away